dvlab-research/LongLoRA/README.md

 - We use [LongChat](https://github.com/DachengLi1/LongChat) for the retrieval evaluation.

 ## License
 - LongLoRA is licensed under the Apache License 2.0.
 This means that it requires the preservation of copyright and license notices.
+- Data and weights are under CC-BY-NC 4.0 License.
+They are licensed for research use only, and allowed only non-commercial.
+Models trained using the dataset should not be used outside of research purposes.